jboulanger/bioimaging-container/README.md

 # Containers for bio-image processing

+To ease the use of common python module, a apptainer container is defined with a conda environment including standard packages.

 ## Use case

 Launch a container with a jupyter lab on a remote machine with a conda environment.

-Use an environment for jupyter alone and other with toolkits.

-Environments
-- lab.yml : jupyter lab to launch notebooks by default
+## Contents

-- imaging.yml : image format, scikit, scipy, pytorch, cellpose,
+- environment.yml : image formats, scikit, scipy, pytorch, cellpose, tensorflow

-Container:
 - micromamba.def: container based on micromamba

+## Usage

-Build the container from the yml file:
+Build the container from the def and yml file:
 ```bash
 apptainer build --force bioimaging.sif bioimaging.def
 ```